 Over the next three months, businesses should focus on developing next-generation data sets and models in order to promote optimal performance within their organization, applying AI solutions to streamline current services and highlight priorities.

 Technology has become even more vital to business success in recent weeks, and even those organizations that previously shunned digitization have been forced to incorporate it into their proceedings or else fall victim to the impact of COVID-19.

 Going forward, businesses will need to place even more focus on how they cope with technology, including bolstering cyber security across all software and hardware and adopting automation.
 We predict that big winners in automation will be call center chat bots, account opening-procedures, loan automation technology and the automation of Know Your Client on boarding processes.

 Making use of cloud-based data platforms and automating the delivery of software updates will also keep businesses in the running in the long-term.

-Boosting productivity with new models of organisation
+Boosting productivity with new models of organization

 Before COVID-19, it was deemed to be an essential that most employees spent their average working day in the office.
-But having been forced to implement remote working, these organisations have perhaps come to realize that aspects of their business can work just as well, if not better, when home working is default.
+But having been forced to implement remote working, these organizations have perhaps come to realize that aspects of their business can work just as well, if not better, when home working is default.

-Remote working promotes agility, so instead of simply calling workers back to the office once lock down is lifted, businesses should assess what kind of structure is best for the organisational velocity of their business.
+Remote working promotes agility, so instead of simply calling workers back to the office once lock down is lifted, businesses should assess what kind of structure is best for the organizational velocity of their business.
 Developing new models can help companies accelerate in the digital world waiting for us after COVID-19 has had its day.